thesheepcat/kwitter/README.md

 | reply | comment ID (tx ID), user addresses[] | message |

-###  Rekweeting/quoting user contents
+###  Reposting/quoting user contents
-- User B can freely rekweet and quote a User A content in it's own profile (whether he support User A or not).
+- User B can freely repost and quote a User A content in it's own profile (whether he support User A or not).

  ```mermaid
 sequenceDiagram